Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Results

 \section{Results}

-We first present results for an ideal SIS junction, with transport response rising steeply for voltages $eV = 2\Delta + n\hbar \omega_0$ as illustrated in Fig.~\ref{fig1}(b).
+We first present results for an ideal SIS junction, with transport response rising steeply for voltages $eV_\text{dc} = 2\Delta - n\hbar \omega_0$ as illustrated in Fig.~\ref{fig1b}(b).
 We then investigate how gain and squeezing properties are affected by low-frequency noise, which are smoothing out the transport response of the junction and, consequently, diminishing the strength of the parametric interaction.
+Lastly, an impedance matching scheme is presented.
+This scheme is used to match both the geometrical capacitance $(C)$ and dynamical susceptance [$\im Y_0(\omega)$] of the junction, thus leading to much larger bandwidths.